MoellJ/rabbitmq-website/docs/documentation.md

 ## RabbitMQ Documentation is now versioned

 Welcome to the RabbitMQ documentation, which is now versioned.
 Use the drop-down menu at the top of each page to move between the documentation versions for each RabbitMQ release.
-By default, this drop-down menu displays documentation for the latest RabbitMQ release, which is currently 3.13.
+This drop down option defaults to the the latest RabbitMQ release, which is currently 3.13.

 If the drop-down menu displays **3.13**, you are viewing documentation for all versions (including patch versions: 3.13.x) of the 3.13 release.